 Nadia Burgess : Associate Artist

-Random Audio Sample: Last summer (solo piano) by Nadia Burgess, from the CD Selected Works by AMC Represented Artists, vol. 45.
+Random Audio Sample: Concerto for piano and jazz orchestra (big band with soloist) by Nadia Burgess, from the CD Selected Works by AMC Represented Artists, vol. 53.

 Artist website: http://www.soundcloud.com/nadiaburgesscomposer